sandialabs/tracktable-docs/Documentation/examples/python/trajectory_map.rst

 Trajectories lend themselves to being plotted as lines on a map.
 We have provided a sample data set of fictitious trajectories between many of the world's busiest airports for you to use.
-In the examples below, ``TRACKTABLE_HOME`` refers to the directory where you unpacked/installed Tracktable.
+In the examples below, ``TRACKTABLE_DATA`` refers to the tracktable-data directory of the Tracktable repository.

 .. code-block:: console

    $ python -m "tracktable.examples.trajectory_map_from_points" \
-       TRACKTABLE_HOME/examples/data/SampleTrajectories.csv \
+       TRACKTABLE_DATA/python_example_data/SampleTrajectories.csv \
        TrajectoryMapExample1.png

 .. image:: /images/TrajectoryMapExample1.png